Multifaceted Approach to Circadian Rhythm: Redox, Oxidative Stress, Melatonin, Antioxidants, Nitric Oxide, Hypoxia, Anesthetics, Cortisol and Cocaine

 Peter Kovacic and Ratnasamy Somanathan

-Circadian rhythms, redox states, oxidative stress, melatonin, antioxidants, nitric oxide, hypoxia, cortisol and
+the multifaceted nature, of namely redox, oxidative stress, melatonin, antioxidants, nitric oxide, hypoxia, anesthetics, cortisol

 Department of Chemistry and Biochemistry, San Diego State University, San Diego, CA 92182-1030 USA.